1 - AWS Deployment

 Determine Atolio DNS name

-For the remainder of this document, we will use https://search.yourdomain.com in the examples, but it is expected for you to replace with your own DNS name.
+For the remainder of this document, we will use https://search.example.com in the examples, but it is expected for you to replace with your own DNS name.

 Obtain a certificate for SSL